cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - `client_private_key, client_public_key = RecoverKeys(randomized_pwd, nonce, inner_env)`:
   Recover and return the client's private and public keys for the AKE protocol.

-The implementations of this interface for both `internal` and `external` modes are in {{internal-mode}} and {{external-mode}}, respectively.
+The implementations of this interface for `internal` and `external` modes are in {{internal-mode}} and {{external-mode}}, respectively.

 The size of the envelope may vary between modes.
 If applications implement